kamadorueda/modern-terminal/README.md

 **Modern Terminal** is a Rust library for rich text and beautiful formatting.

-Users of your command line applications are simply going to love it :heart:
+Users of your command line applications are simply going to love it ❤️

 [![](https://img.shields.io/crates/v/modern-terminal?color=green)](
   https://crates.io/crates/modern-terminal)